Rom9966/posts-task/README.md

 - Display data in a user-friendly interface
 - Search functionality to filter through data
 - RESTful API endpoints
+- Pagination for posts and search results
+- Consistent API responses using Laravel API Resources
+- Loader overlay in the frontend for better UX

 ## Setup Instructions